dome9/cloud-bots/README_QUICKSTART.md

 |sa-east-1|[<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=sa-east-1#/stacks/new?stackName=dome9CloudBots&templateURL=https://s3-sa-east-1.amazonaws.com/dome9cftemplatessaeast1/cloudbots_cftemplate.yaml)|

-Click the link and click Next > Next > Next.
+Click the link and click Next

+In the parameters section either choose if you want to deploy in single or multi mode

+If you would like to set up an SNS subscriber for the output topic (recommended) then put an email in the EmailAddress field.

+Click Next > Next

 On the 4th page, you'll need to check the 2 boxes that allow this template to create IAM resources with custom names (This is for the role that is created for Lambda to perform the bots).